jmlondon/hsmm_seasons/shmm_bearded.md

 ### Calculate x and y displacement for each step

 We'll use the dplyr::lag() function to calculate the difference in x and y when compared with the previous x and y values.
-This will give us a measure of northing and easting movement.
+This will give us a measure of northing and easting displacement at each time step.
+These values will form the basis for our xy-displacement multi-variate normal parameter in the model.

 ```r